VinayakAgrawal-Vins002/Pinterest-Crawler/README.md

 ### NOTE
 - [ ] This is my First Repository Fork, please forgive me if I may have made any issues in the Crawler Script or mistakes while Forking as this was just a Learning Experiance For me, and Vist the Main Branch By @Sajjad Aemmi For More Clarification on the Main Crawler.
 Thank you for your understanding.
-- [ ] I plan on using the Downloaded Images with  the AutoChange Wallpaper App For Changing Images From Everytime I unlock my Phone.
-For That Reason I wanted to Have a variety of Images Suitable For Wallpapers and neaty Organised this was what created the need for writing an Simple Script to Automate this process.
-Will add the Repo Link Here if Someone wants to access the Wallpaper Images.
+- [ ] I plan on using the Downloaded Images with  the AutoChange Wallpaper App For Changing Images From Everytime I unlock my Phone - wanting to Have a variety of Images Suitable as Wallpapers and neatly Organised at the same time in different sub-folders based on their topics just in case I ever need to access them.
+- [ ] This was the Motivaion For writing an Automation Script - Rather than doing this downloadig process manually For each search term I wanted a Script that I could use To Automate the Downloading while I would sit back and relax.
+- [ ] Will add the Repo Link Here if Someone wants to access my Filtered Images or use the same For themselves with the Wallpaper App.